 What is the patella?

 The patella is the kneecap bone.
-It lies within the quadriceps tendon which is a large tendon at the bottom of the powerful thigh muscles (quadriceps) wraps round the patella and inserts into the top of the lower leg bone (tibia).
+It lies within the quadriceps tendon which is a large tendon at the bottom of the powerful thigh muscles (quadriceps) wraps around the patella and inserts into the top of the lower leg bone (tibia).
 The quadriceps muscles straighten the leg.

 The back of the patella is covered with smooth cartilage.
 This helps the patella to glide over the lower part of the thighbone (femur) when you straighten your leg.